-Term Definition Source Child labour (Continued) The ILO defines light work as work that is not likely to be harmful to children's health or development and not likely to be detrimental to their attendance at school or vocational training.
-ILO Minimum Age Convention, 1973 (No. 138) Those under 18 years old should not engage in hazardous work that might jeopardise their physical, mental or moral well-being, either because of its nature or the conditions under which it is carried out.
-For young workers above the legal minimum age but below 18, there should be restrictions on hours of work and overtime; working at dangerous heights; with dangerous machinery, equipment and tools; transport of heavy loads; exposure to hazardous substances or processes; and difficult conditions such as night work.
-Contract substitution The practice of substituting or changing the terms of employment to which the worker originally agreed, either in writing or verbally, which results in worse conditions or less benefits.
+Term Definition Source Child labour Those under 18 years old should not engage in hazardous work that might jeopardise their physical, mental or moral well-being, either because of its nature or the conditions under which it is carried out.
+For young workers above the legal minimum age but below 18, there should be restrictions on hours of work and overtime; working at dangerous heights; with dangerous machinery, equipment and tools; transport of heavy loads; exposure to hazardous substances or processes; and difficult conditions such as night work at night.
+ILO Minimum Age Convention, 1973 (No. 138) Contract substitution The practice of substituting or changing the terms of employment to which the worker originally agreed, either in writing or verbally, which results in worse conditions or less benefits.
 Changes to the employment agreement or contract are prohibited unless these changes are made to meet local law and provide equal or better terms.
-ILO Report to the Committee examining alleged non- compliance by Qatar of Forced Labour Convention 29; paragraph 9 Contract worker Contract worker refers to persons engaged in temporary work, or work for a specific period of time.
+ILO Report to the Committee examining alleged non- compliance by Qatar of Forced Labour Contract worker Contract worker refers to persons engaged in temporary work, or work for a specific period of time.
 It also refers to workers who are not employed directly by the company, but employed by a contractor or consultant with whom the company has a direct contract.
-ILO, Non-Standard Forms of Employment
+ILO, Non- Standard Forms of Employment

 Term Definition Source Core work The primary area or activity that a company was founded to do or focuses on in its business operations.
-Core work pertains to work that is essential and desirable to the growth of the organisation and undertaken on a routine (regular) basis.
-P&C Review 2018 Sierra Leone Agricultural Collective Agreement In agricultural and milling activities, a work is considered core when it is performed continuously for a period exceeding 9 months by an employee for the same employer in line with the labour law of Sierra Leone.
-Based on the nature (routine/regular) and period, of the following work: planting, harvesting, fertilising, maintenance; FFB sorting and grading; machine-technical maintenance; and machine operation, can be considered as core work or casual.
+Core work pertains to work that is essential and desirable to the growth of the organisation.
+P&C Review 2018 All agricultural and milling activities are considered core work, e.g. planting, harvesting, fertilising, maintenance; FFB sorting and grading; machine-technical maintenance; and machine operation.
 Debt bondage The status or condition of debt bondage when their labour, or the labour of a third party under their control, is demanded as repayment of a loan or of money given in advance, and the value of their labour is not applied towards the liquidation of the debt or the length of the service is not limited and/or the nature of the service is not defined.
 UN GA Human Rights Council: Report of the Special Rapporteur on contemporary forms of slavery, including its causes and consequences.
 July 2016.
 Decent living wage The remuneration received by a worker, for work performed on regular hours, in a particular place sufficient to afford a decent standard of living for the worker and her or his family.
-Adapted from GLWC.
+Adapted from GLWC Deforestation Loss of natural forest as a result of: i) conversion to agriculture or other non-forest land use; ii) conversion to a plantation forest; or iii) severe and sustained degradation.
+Draft Accountability Framework Initiativea (AFI) (July 2018).
+Refer to latest AFI definition Due diligence A risk management process implemented by a company to identify, prevent, mitigate, and account for how it addresses environmental and social risks and impacts in its operations, supply chains, and investments.
+Draft AFI (July 2018).
+Always refer to latest AFI definition